wcarmon/docs/containers/kubernetes.services.md

 # [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 1. Think: [nginx](https://www.nginx.com/)
 1. Manages external access to services in the cluster
+1. An entry point for the cluster
+1. Ingress is NOT a service `type`
 1. Exposes HTTP and HTTPS routes from outside the cluster to `Service`s
     1. Again, focused only on HTTP and HTTPS routes
     1. Other ports are handled with other mechanisms